Yogi Adityanath offers prayers at Gorakhnath temple as religious places reopen

 The Chief Minister, who is also the chief priest of the famous temple since 2014, was seen walking inside the temple premises with a mask on.

 Gorakhnath temple saw devotees from early morning.
-Sanitisers and thermal screening is mandatory before people enter the temple premises.
+Sanitisers and thermal screening are mandatory before people enter the temple premises.

+India all set for Unlock 1.0: Opening hotels, malls, religious places; Rules in different states

 "As per the government's orders, the temple has opened today.
 We will follow all precautionary measures for COVID-19," Yogi Dharmendra Nath, priest at Gorakhnath Temple told ANI.

-With social distancing norms in place, many temples across the state have reopened, however most temples in Mathura and Moradabad remain shut.
-Ayodhya's temporary Ram Mandir has also reopened for devotees.
+With social distancing norms in place, many temples across the state have reopened, however, most temples in Mathura and Moradabad remain shut.

 Reopening of shopping malls, restaurants and religious places is part of the Narendra Modi-led government three-phased plan to gradually restart economic activities and reverse the countrywide lockdown enforced since March 25.